Tommy Edman Player Props: Cardinals vs. Marlins

-The St. Louis Cardinals, including Tommy Edman (.250 slugging percentage in past 10 games, including no homers), battle starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 1:10 PM ET.
+On Wednesday, Tommy Edman (.270 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Marlins.
+He had a one-hit showing in his previous game (1-for-4) against the Marlins.

 Tommy Edman Game Info & Props vs. the Marlins